binaryphile/kaizen/README.md

         *Returns*: nothing

         Strict mode is the three shell options "errexit", "nounset" and "pipefail".
-Together they tell bash to be more aggressive about stopping upon unexpected error conditions.
+Together they tell bash to be more aggressive<br/>        about stopping upon unexpected error conditions.
 Read more about it from [Aaron Maxwell].

         Also read all the reasons why [you shouldn't use it].
 Then realize how stupid they are and use it anyway.
-But *don't expect any help with it*.
+But *don't expect<br/>        any help with it*.
 It won't always work.
-Don't depend on it, just appreciate it when it stops your script from puking all over itself, without having had to write error-handling code on *every line*.
+Don't depend on it, just appreciate it when it stops your script from puking<br/>        all over itself, without having had to write error-handling code on *every line*.

 stripa